owaiswiz/html_attrs/README.md

   data: { controller: 'popover slideover', action: 'click->popover#toggle' },
   href: '#'
 }
+# Note: #smart_merge returns an HtmlAttrs object which is a subclass of Hash, so you can use it just like a hash.
 ```

 You can use this in helpers that accept HTML attributes as a hash, e.g: